maniacx/Airpod-Battery-Monitor/docs/Bugs-Feature-Request.md

    * Operating system (e.g., Ubuntu 23.10)
    * Bluetooth device make, model and type

-# Script
+# Script for getting ManufactorerData

-This script can be helpful to get raw data.
-The script star discovery and prints manufacturer data and other details of all airpod found nearby.
+This script can be helpful to get raw data in case you Airpod/Beats model is not detecting or is different model that is not yet supported by this extension.
+The script starts discovery and prints manufacturer data and other details of all airpod found nearby.
-Download the [test.js](./resources/test.js){:download="test.js"}
+* Download the [test.js](./resources/test.js){:download="test.js"}
+* Disable Airpod-Battery-Monitor extension and close the Gnome Settings App > Bluetooth if opened.
-Open terminal and type.
+* Open terminal and type.
 ```
 gjs-console /path/to/your/test.js
 ```
+* Post output data along with OS name and Gnome shell version.

 # General Extension Debugging.